MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 }
 ```

-When you pass the compiler switch `/diagnostics:caret` to Visual Studio 2022 version 17.4 or later, the error that concept `dividable<char*>` evaluated to false will point directly to the expression requirement `(a / b)` that failed.
+When you pass the compiler switch `/diagnostics:caret` to Visual Studio 2022 version 17.4 preview 4 or later, the error that concept `dividable<char*>` evaluated to false will point directly to the expression requirement `(a / b)` that failed.

-Iterator concepts are defined in the `std` namespace as declared in the `<iterator>` header file.
+Iterator concepts are defined in the `std` namespace, and are declared in the `<iterator>` header file.
 They're used in the declarations of [range adaptors](range-adaptors.md), [views](view-classes.md), and so on.

 There are six categories of iterators.
 They're directly related to the categories of ranges listed under [Range concepts](ranges.md#range-concepts).